 3. Are you scared that something may happen to him while he’s there?

 This one has always really perplexed me.
 Of course, I’m scared.
-I wouldn’t be human if I wasn’t.
-But being reminded of the fact that something may happen to him doesn’t help me out.
+I wouldn’t be human if I weren’t.
+But being reminded of something that may happen to him doesn’t help me out.

 4. Do you miss him?